rebeccafair/db_monitoring_install/README.md

 To see the process again: `ps ax | grep query.py`

 ### ii.
 Install Telegraf
-First on the InfluxDB host, create a user in InfluxDB to allow Telegraf to write metrics:
+First on the InfluxDB host, create a telegraf DB and user in InfluxDB to allow Telegraf to write metrics:
 ```
+influx -username admin -password 'admin' -execute "create database telegraf"
 influx -username admin -password 'admin' -execute "create user telegraf with password 'telegraf'"
 influx -username admin -password 'admin' -execute "grant write on telegraf to telegraf"
 ```